 After a fantastic introduction into the world of Four Frogs by manager Benoit, we began our foray into the world of French crepes.
 Starting with La tartiflette -w/bacon, swiss, raclette cheese, onion & potato $21 and we added an Egg +$3 to another Tartiflette because #cheese.
 I love the nuttiness of the buckwheat galettes, crispy on the outer edges, the thin crepe allowing the ingredients to really shine.
 The Swiss & raclette together were strong in flavour, I did find myself gravitating towards the egg version.
 The runny yolk adding a whole other dimension.
 My only criticism would be the bacon, I prefer mine crispy, this was a little too stringy and pale for my liking.

 We were also very intrigued by their cider pairing, with flights of cider to accompany galettes and crepes.
 Our favourite was the Ecusson rose Normandie $7 glass, sweet with strong apple notes.

-The Chorizo, mushroom, avocado & Swiss cheese $18 seemed to be Felicity’s favourite, she’s always been a fan of the sausage (sorry, I had to).
+The Chorizo, mushroom, avocado & Swiss cheese $18 seemed to be Felicity’s favourite.
 I appreciated the paper thin slithers of chorizo allowing every element to work in harmony.
 The accompanying avocado was great to add some freshness to the plate.